mm6683/SHCA-User-Checker/README.md

-# SHCA User Checker
+# Stone-Haven County Asylum User Checker

 **https://shca-user-checker.com/**

-The **SHCA User Checker** is a browser-based administrative tool designed to streamline background checks and user lookups for SHCA MR+, Moderation, and other authorized staff.
+The **Stone-Haven County Asylum User Checker** is a browser-based administrative tool designed to streamline background checks and user lookups for SHCA MR+, Moderation, and other authorized staff.
 It aggregates information from **public Roblox APIs** and **public SHCA department databases**, presenting everything in a single fast and easy-to-read interface.

 This project is **source-available** but **not open-source**.